-Most of my other girlfriends drank Amaretto Sour cocktails too, in between the wine coolers, and cheap wine.
+Most of my other girlfriends drank cordial cocktails too, in between the wine coolers and cheap wine.
 It’s no wonder we gained weight in college with all these sugary drinks.

-Sparkling Amaretto Sour Recipe
+Skinny Amaretto Sour

-Sparkling water to the rescue again!
+Sparkling water to the rescue!

-I’m not a big fan of club soda or tonic water so sparkling water just seems like the logical choice when looking to add to my cocktail without adding additional calories.
+I’m not a big fan of club soda or tonic water so sparkling water just seems like the logical choice when looking spruce up my cocktail without adding additional calories.

 Plus the bubbles are so fun!!

 The amaretto sour consists of amaretto, lime juice, and simple syrup.
 My version uses amaretto, sour mix which provides the acidity of lemon juice and the sweetness of simple syrup, and a lemon sparkling water.

-- Q: Can I use any brand of amaretto?
+Can I use any brand of Amaretto?

 Feel free to use your favorite brand!

-- Q: Can I use store-bought sour mix?
+Can I use store bought sour mix?

 I prefer homemade because I can make it as sweet or sour as I want but feel free to use your favorite one!

 Again, it all depends on taste.
 Find the brand that you like or that has the best lemon flavor:)

-- Q: Can I make this into a large batch punch?
+Can I make this into a large batch punch?

 Of course you can!
 You can put it all together but I would leave out the sparkling water until ready to serve or you will lost the bubbles:)

-If you love this Easy Amaretto Sour Recipe as much as I do, please write a five-star review, and be sure to help me share on Facebook and Pinterest!
+If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

 For the Sparkling Amaretto Sour Cocktail

-3 ounces Amaretto
+- 3 ounces Amaretto

-2 ounces Sour Mix
+- 2 ounces Sour Mix

-3/4 teaspoons Maraschino Cherry Juice (or grenadine)
+- 3/4 teaspoons Maraschino Cherry Juice (or grenadine)

-3 ounces Lemon Sparkling Water
+- 3 ounces Lemon Sparkling Water

 For the Garnish

-1 Orange Slice
+- 1 Orange Slice

-1 Maraschino Cherry
+- 1 Maraschino Cherry

-In a cocktail shaker, add the amaretto, sour mix, and the cherry juice.
+- In a cocktail shaker, add the amaretto, sour mix, and the cherry juice.

-Stir or shake to combine.
+- Stir or shake to combine.

-In a tall glass, fill with ice.
+- In a tall glass, fill with ice.

-Pour the amaretto cocktail over the ice.
+- Pour the amaretto cocktail over the ice.

-Add the lemon sparkling water.
+- Add the lemon sparkling water.

-Give it a quick stir.
+- Give it a quick stir.

-Garnish with the orange slice and cherry.
+- Garnish with the orange slice and cherry.

 *If you like this recipe, please leave me a comment and rate it with some stars.
 Thank you!